Okhtyrka: 2022 Russian invasion

-On March 24, 2022, in order to celebrate the feat, mass heroism and resilience of citizens identified in the defense of their city during the repulse of the armed aggression of the Russian Federation against Ukraine, by Decree of the President of Ukraine No. 164/2022, the city of Оkhtyrka was awarded the honorary distinction "Hero City of Ukraine".
+On March 24, 2022, in order to celebrate the accomplishments, mass heroism and resilience of citizens identified in the defense of their city during the repulse of the armed aggression of the Russian Federation, by Decree of the President of Ukraine No. 164/2022, the city of Оkhtyrka was awarded the honorary distinction "Hero City of Ukraine".

-Russians, using prohibited means of warfare, carried out a powerful air bombardment of the most densely populated residential area of Оkhtyrka, Dachny district.
-As a result of the bombing, at least 15 residential high-rise and private houses, civil infrastructure facilities, and power lines were destroyed and damaged.
-According to the Emergency Situations Ministry of Ukraine in Оkhtyrka, rescuers were able to free an injured woman from the rubble of damaged houses and also found the body of one deceased.
+Russians, using prohibited means of warfare, carried out an air bombardment of the most densely populated residential area of Оkhtyrka, Dachnyi neighborhood.
+As a result of the bombing, at least 15 residential high-rise and private houses, civil infrastructure facilities, and power lines were destroyed or damaged.
+According to the Emergency Situations Ministry of Ukraine in Оkhtyrka, rescuers were able to free an injured woman from the rubble of damaged houses and also found the body of one deceased person.
 According to preliminary data, one person died.
 On March 25, Russian aircraft bombed Оkhtyrka again.
 On March 30, public utilities in Оkhtyrka began repairing damaged houses.
+By April 21, only 24,000 of the town's original population of 48,000 were left.
+In July, Okhtyrka suffered severe power issues due to damage on the plant from a March air raid.

+Okhtyrka's mayor Pavlo Kuzmenko credited the Ukrainian resistance in the city with keeping Russian forces away from the major cities of Poltava and Dnipro.

 The coat of arms

-The town's coat of arms (blue field, golden cross and shining sun above) celebrates the city's great number of visiting pilgrims.
+The town's coat of arms (blue field, golden cross and shining sun above) celebrates the city's visiting pilgrims.
 It was introduced by Simon Bekenshtein on September 21, 1781, and reinstated in 1991 by the city council.